tvmai/tvmai.github.io/_posts/2018-07-12-vta-release-announcement.markdown

 {:center}

 The goal behind designing a hardware architecture, and a compiler stack is to bring each workload as close as possible to the roofline of the target hardware.
-The plot belows shows the result of having the hardware and compiler work together to maximize utilization of the available hardware resources.
+The roofline plot shows the effects of having the hardware and compiler work together to maximize utilization of the available hardware resources.
 The technique showcased is latency hiding, which requires explicit dependence tracking at the hardware level, compiler support to partition work, explicit dependence insertion in the instruction stream during code-generation.
 The result is an overall higher utilization of the available compute and memory resources.